 Alzheimers.gov.
 Provides free information about Alzheimer's disease compiled by the U.S. Department of Health & Human Services including treatment options, Medicare coverage, and referrals to local community resources.

 Alzheimer's Disease Education and Referral Center (ADEAR).
-Provides current Alzheimer's disease information and resources from the National Institute on Aging (NIA).
-Offers information for people with Alzheimer's disease, their families and professionals, including information on clinical trials.
+Provides current Alzheimer's disease information and resources from the National Institute on Aging.
+Offers information for people with Alzheimer's disease, their families, and professionals, including information on clinical trials.

-The Center for Medicare and Medicaid Services (CMS), U.S. Department of Health and Human Services provides the latest information and resources on government-sponsored health programs.
+Center for Medicare and Medicaid Services (CMS), U.S. Department of Health & Human Services.
+Provides the latest information and resources on government-sponsored health programs, including:

-To find out what services are covered by Medicare, Medicaid, or Social Security programs, visit www.brightfocus.org/alzheimers/financial-aid or call:
+To find out what services are covered by Medicare, Medicaid, Social Security, or Veterans programs, visit www.brightfocus.org/alzheimers/financial-aid or call: